SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-11-20-connect-to-a-database.md

 server, which you cannot reach directly from your local RStudio or Python installation.

-You will need the host name from your ".pg_service.conf" file, but "<USERNAME>" below refers to your SESYNC username.
+You will need the host name from your ".pg_service.conf" file, but `<USERNAME>` below refers to your SESYNC username.
 Open a command prompt or terminal on your machine and establish the tunnel with: